joalelg/churn_model/README.md

 First we launch the server.
 ![MlFlow Display](images/mlflow_launch.png)
-Then we can access the experiments table and its contents.
+Then we can access the experiments dashboard and its contents.
 ![MlFlow Display](images/mlflow.png)

 ## Unit Tests